Ilhan Omar Blasted By Son Of 9/11 Victim, Tells Her To ‘Show Respect In Honoring Them’

 The pointed attack of Omar came from Nicholas Haros Jr. at a ceremony at the 9/11 Memorial and Museum in New York City at the site where the twin towers once stood.
 Haros’ mother, Frances, was killed in the attacks, which occurred 18 years ago Wednesday.

 Haros was seemingly responding to comments Omar, who is a member of a progressive group of freshman congresswoman often called “The Squad,” made in April when she was quoted explaining the creation of the Council on American-Islamic Relations (CAIR).
-According to a USA Today report from the time, Omar made the comments just one week after an attack on two mosques in Christchurch, New Zealand that left 50 people dead.
+According to a USA Today report from the time, Omar made the comments just one week after an attack on two mosques in Christchurch, New Zealand, that left 50 people dead.

 “Here’s the truth,” Omar said in April.
 “Far too long we have lived with the discomfort of being a second-class citizen and, frankly, I’m tired of it, and every single Muslim in this country should be tired of it.
 CAIR was founded after 9/11 because they recognized that some people did something and that all of us were starting to lose access to our civil liberties.”